JulianOzelRose/TL-WR841N-v14/README.md

 # TP-Link TL-WR841N v14.6
 The TP-Link TL-WR841N is a relatively inexpensive 300mbps WiFi router.
 This makes it a perfect device for reverse engineering and hardware hacking projects.
 My goal here was to gain shell access via the router's UART debugging port and see what can be done from there.
 Please note that this guide is specific to v14.6 of the router -- some details may be slightly different for earlier or later hardware versions.
+Included in this repo is a partial file system dump of the router.

 ![IMG_9762](https://user-images.githubusercontent.com/95890436/208492928-3936bd76-56dc-43e2-8519-299447747682.jpg)